winft/wrapland/README.md

 # Wrapland

 Wrapland is a Qt/C++ library that wraps and mediates the libwayland client and server API for its consumers.
-Wrapland is an independent part of the [KWinFT project][kwinft-project] with the KWinFT window manager being Wrapland's first and most prominent user.
+Wrapland is an independent part of the [WinFT project][winft-project] with The Compositor Modules being Wrapland's most prominent user.

 ## Introduction